zkrzn/zkrzn/README.md

 ### 👋 Hi there!
-I'm [Your Name], a passionate and versatile developer exploring the intersection of technology and creativity.
+I'm ZAK, a passionate and versatile developer exploring the intersection of technology and creativity.

 🚀 **What I Do**
 I specialize in **AI, Python, Unity 3D, C#, Java, and Next.js with Tailwind CSS**, leveraging these tools to build innovative solutions.
 From **machine learning models** to **interactive 3D experiences** and **scalable web applications**, I thrive on turning ideas into reality.